abcde456/Binary-Game-Bot/README.md

 * Press on "Load Temporary Add-on..."

 * Select the JSON file named manifest.json in your new extracted folder

 * Go to binary game

+* Start a game

+Then congratulations!
+You will have successfully downloaded the extension.

+### Chrome

+To install this extension for chrome, first

+* Download the latest Chrome [release](https://github.com/abcde456/Binary-Game-Bot/releases/tag/Release)

+* Extract that zip file somewhere

+* Type in your url "chrome://extensions/"

+* Turn developer mode on in the top right corner

+* Press load unpacked in the top left corner

+* Select the directory with manifest.json (you will not actually see manifest.json, but just go to its folder)

+* Go to binary game

+* Start a game

+Then congratulations!
+You will have successfully downloaded the extension.

+### Brave

+To install this extension for chrome, first

+* Download the latest Brave [release](https://github.com/abcde456/Binary-Game-Bot/releases/tag/Release)

+* Extract that zip file somewhere

+* Type in your url "brave://extensions/"

+* Turn developer mode on in the top right corner

+* Press load unpacked in the top left corner

+* Select the directory with manifest.json (you will not actually see manifest.json, but just go to its folder)

+* Go to binary game